msfninja/schedule/README.md

 ## Notes

-<span id="ref-1">1</span> <b><a title="Jump up" href="#l-ref-1">^</a></b> The scope of what devices you can use to access Schedule depends on how your network on which the server runs is configured.
+<span id="ref-1">1.</span> <b><a title="Jump up" href="#l-ref-1">^</a></b> The scope of what devices you can use to access Schedule depends on how your network on which the server runs is configured.
 If you have configured your router's network address translation (NAT) in regard to your server such for it to be accessible to the World Wide Web (WWW) (which, in case of the absence of such a feature, can be organized with your internet service provider (ISP)), then Schedule would indeed be accessible from any device in the world (with some configurations/routers, it is possible that those devices connected to the same local area network (LAN) to which the server is connected to will not be able to communicate with the server (in cases where you use the IP address of the server, as that is the router's default gateway)).

-<span id="ref-2">2</span> <a title="Jump up" href="#l-ref-2">^</a> Unless you install Schedule as a PWA on your device, in that case you will be accessing it from an self-imitating app, but technically still a browser.
+<span id="ref-2">2.</span> <b><a title="Jump up" href="#l-ref-2">^</a></b> Unless you install Schedule as a PWA on your device, you will be accessing it from a self-imitating app, but technically still a browser.

-<span id="ref-3">3</span> <b><a title="Jump up" href="#l-ref-3">^</a></b> User account data (that is saved in the long term by the server unless a user request to delete the data is presented) includes but is not limited to the following: username (this is **not** kept encrypted however, otherwise there would be no way to identify users with Schedule's current design); user password; user to-dos; user notes; and user calendar events.
+<span id="ref-3">3.</span> <b><a title="Jump up" href="#l-ref-3">^</a></b> User account data (that is saved in the long term by the server unless a user request to delete the data is presented) includes but is not limited to the following: username (this is **not** kept encrypted however, otherwise there would be no way to identify users with Schedule's current design); user password; user to-dos; user notes; and user calendar events.

-<span id="ref-4">4</span> <b><a title="Jump up" href="#l-ref-4">^</a></b> If you need a different configuration for an npm package/module installation, you can run `npm i --help` to get a list of possible options to be used.
+<span id="ref-4">4.</span> <b><a title="Jump up" href="#l-ref-4">^</a></b> If you need a different configuration for an npm package/module installation, you can run `npm i --help` to get a list of possible options to be used.